Navid200/xDrip/docs/Nightscout/NS_setup.md

 ---

 #### **Only if xDrip is your CGM**
 This is what you need to do if you use xDrip as your CGM and want to make it your uploader.
 If you use an app other than xDrip as your CGM, you need to find out how it needs to be set up.
-The following instructions are only for xDrip.
+These instructions are only for xDrip.

 **QR code**
 You can scan a QR code to automatically set up xDrip to upload to Nightscout.